Our direct debit policies

-- Variable Direct Debit – pay for the energy you use each month
+- Pay by Direct Debit for what you use each month.

 How can I just pay for the energy I’ve used each month?

-If you pay by variable Direct Debit, we’ll send you a bill each month, showing the outstanding balance.
+If you pay by Direct Debit for what you use, we’ll send you a bill each month showing the outstanding balance.

 To ensure that your bill is accurate, we’ll email you to request a meter reading just before we’re about to produce your bill.
 The easiest way to submit meter readings for your home is through your account online – on your smart device or desktop.
 You can also send us a meter reading on our website, or by giving us a call on 0345 555 7 100.